oras-project/oras-www/docs/CLI/6_reference_types.md

   echo '{"artifact": "'${IMAGE}'", "signature": "pat hancock"}' > signature.json
   ```

-- Push the signature to the registry, as a reference to the $IMAGE:
+- Push the signature to the registry, as a reference to the container image

   ```bash
   oras push $REGISTRY/$REPO \